josdejong/mathjs/docs/expressions.md

   return 'arguments: ' + str.join(',') + ', evaluated: ' + res.join(',');
 }

-// mark the function as "raw", so it will be called with unevaluated arguments myFunction.raw = true;
+// mark the function as "rawArgs", so it will be called with unevaluated arguments myFunction.rawArgs = true;

 // import the new function in the math namespace math.import({